 Figure A7.C4.F2.
 Contract Status Certification

 Figure A7.C4.F4.
-FMS Case Closure Certificate
+Foreign Military Sales Case Closure Certificate

 A7.C4.7.1.
 The 'C1I' transaction processes through the Positive Transaction Control (PTC) subsystem, invoking numerous edits and validations.